gitter-badger/iolcus/README.md

 Special form of initializer `JSON(jsonSerialization: _)` can be used to deserialize `JSON` values:

-- note: Theoretically, a string that is used as an input for deserialization can be invalid.
+> Theoretically, a string that is used as an input for deserialization can be invalid.
 That is why `JSON(jsonSerialization: _)` call can throw an error of `JSON.Error.Deserializing` type.

 ````swift
 do {